Please consider SEJ in your estate planning.

 The easiest and most common method of charitable planned giving is by means of a bequest in your will.
 However, implementing some or all of your charitable planning during your lifetime can offer some advantages.

 Be sure to consult your attorney or tax advisor before implementing any of these.
-You may also call SEJ executive director Melisa Klem at (202) 558-2033 with any questions or to get the name of an investment advisor.
+You may also contact SEJ Executive Director Meaghan Parker with any questions or to get the name of an investment advisor.

 A will is the legal expression of your wishes for the disposition of your property to take effect at death.
 Beneficiaries (the heirs who receive the bequests) are the individuals and organizations especially important to you.
 Whether for the entire estate, or any portion of the estate, a fixed amount or a percentage of total assets, bequests are easy to make.